bondarkoff/css-shortcut/README.md

 Open the main style file and import at the beginning `css-shortcut` from `node-modules` folder:
 `@import 'node_modules/css-shortcut/index.min.css';`

+### React import

+Open the main react file and at the beginning type `import 'css-shortcut'`

 ### How To Use

 Side => abbreviation: